Belcarra/pic32mz_usblan_harmony3_demo/README.md

 # Web Net Server Demo

-This is a Microchip demonstration for the **Belcarra PIC32MZ USBLAN Driver**.
+This is demonstration kit for the **Belcarra PIC32MZ USBLAN Driver** using either of **Microchip's* **PIC32MZ EF Starter Kit** or **PIC32MZ EF Curiosity Board**.

-It demonstrates how **Networking over USB** can be used instead of **Ethernet** or **WiFi** to provide networking to a Microchip PIC32MZ based board.
+It demonstrates how **Networking over USB** can be used as an alternative to **Ethernet** or **WiFi** to provide lower cost networking to a Microchip PIC32MZ based board.

+**Networking over USB** allows a point to point network connection to be used between the PIC32MZ board and a Windows, Mac or Linux host.

-It is based on the **Microchip Harmony 3 Framework demonstration project**:
+This kit is based on the [**Microchip Harmony 3 Framework demonstration project**](https://github.com/Microchip-MPLAB-Harmony):

     - **apps/tcpip/web_net_server_nvm_mpfs**

-The project was developed using **MPLAB X IDE v5.20**
+The kit was developed using [**MPLAB X IDE v5.20**](https://www.microchip.com/mplab/mplab-x-ide/0).

-There are two projects available:
+There are two projects available in the kit:

     * pic32mz_ef_sk.X - support for the PIC32MZ_EF_SK Ethernet Starter Kit
     * pic32mz_ef_curiosity.X - support of the PIC32MZ_EF_CURIOSITY Board

-The project has been modified to add the following Harmony 3 components:
+The sample application was been modified to add the following Harmony 3 components:

     * net Telnet
     * net Iperf